Marie-Skłodowska Curie Postdoctoral Fellowship at the University of Vienna

 Why apply for a MSCA-PF @ the University of Vienna?

-Over the past three years, the University has had extremely positive results in the MSCA Fellowship calls.
-17 MSCA fellowships were awarded to the University in the 2020 call, and 23 in the 2021 call, the highest number ever awarded to the University in a single call.
-The success rate for University of Vienna applicants in the 2021 call was almost 30%, compared to the average of 13.8%. %.
+Success: Since the 2020 call, the number of successful applicants and the success rate in the MSCA Fellowship calls has continued to increase.
+The University is the most successful Austrian institution in the MSCA-PF program, and in the top ten of successful organizations across Europe.
+In the 2021 call, 23 fellowships were awarded to the University, the highest number ever awarded to the University in a single call.
+The success rate for University of Vienna applicants in the 2021 call was almost 30%, compared to the average of 13.8%.
 And in the 2022 call, compared to the EU success rate of 17.5%, the success rate for applicants with the University of Vienna was 35.3%.
-Eighteen fellowships were awarded in 2022, with 7 high scoring applications remaining on the reserve list.

 Advantages of applying for a MSCA-PF @ the University of Vienna

-• Post-doc salaries are based on the Collective Bargaining Agreement for University Staff and paid 14 times per year.
+- Post-doc salaries are based on the Collective Bargaining Agreement for University Staff, paid 14 times per year and are significantly higher than the living allowance provided by the Fellowship.

-• Vienna is consistently rated as one of the best cities to live in and has topped the Mercer Quality of Life Ranking for 10 straight years.
+- Vienna is consistently rated as one of the best cities to live in and has topped the Mercer Quality of Life Ranking for more than 10 straight years.

-• As a result of the three previous Programmes, 17 MSCA fellowships were awarded to the University in the 2020 call, and 23 in the 2021 call, with a record success rate of 23% in the 2021 call.
+- Since 2020, the University has been increasingly successful with MSCA PF applications.
 In 2022, 18 fellowships were awarded, and the success rate for the University (35.3%) was about 20% higher than the EU average.

 Only experienced researchers can apply and this means that: